 Now in its tenth year, the Rise and Shine Program offers workshops in the arts to youth at risk followed by opportunities to celebrate their work through exhibits, readings, and performances at the Cultural Center.
 Hundreds of students from all over the Cape have taken part in this program, one of the Center’s finest contributions to the region.
 Rise and Shine also provides arts mentors to youth with an interest in the visual, performing, or literary arts.

-Part One: Thanks to foundations and Local Cultural Councils, the Center is able to pay qualified artist-teachers to lead workshops in schools in nearly every town on Cape Cod and at organizations such as The Cape and Islands Gay-Straight Youth Alliance, Southeast Alternative School, and the RFK Children’s Action Corps.
+Part One: Thanks to foundation grants, the Cultural Center is able to pay qualified artist-teachers to lead workshops in schools in nearly every town on Cape Cod and at other organizations that serve youth.
 Rise and Shine also provides one-on-one mentoring to students referred through partners including the District Attorney’s Youth Diversion program, MA Society for the Prevention of Cruelty to Children, Committee for Public Counsel Services Youth Advocacy Department, and Cape Cod Justice for Youth Collaborative.

 Part Two: The Cultural Center arranges, staffs, promotes, and hosts events and exhibits by Rise and Shine participants.

 Rise and Shine is funded in part by The Massachusetts Cultural Council, several local cultural councils, the Arts Foundation of Cape Cod, the Davenport Foundations, the Joan Bentinck-Smith Charitable Foundation, Cape and Islands United Way, and others.
 We thank them for their support.